nateforsyth/nateforsyth.github.io/_posts/2019-10-10-an-objective-look-at-sharepoint-customisation.md

 I'll touch on that last point in a bit, first check out my [resume](https://dreamsof.dev/resume/) and scroll down half way for an indication of where my SharePoint specific/relevant skills lie.

 I've noticed within the last ~6 months or so that Microsoft are making customisations harder and harder to persist.
-I'm not talking about simplistic Web Part and Extension projects, I'm talking about addresses specific flaws within Microsofts' current offering.
-One specific example is a hard coded intercept that redirects from the Modern Search Box in the Tenant Bar within Office 365 to Classic Search.
+I'm not talking about simplistic Web Part and Extension projects, I'm talking about what we term to be addressing specific flaws within Microsofts' current offering.
+One specific example is a hard coded intercept that redirects from the Modern Search Box in the Tenant Bar within Office 365 to the Classic Search Centre.

 Classic Search is still the preferred solution for large Enterprise clients because it enables you to surface item meta data as refiners for a very rich search experience.

 Sure, Modern Search is getting better, but it's got a hell of a long way to go before it can be considered a true replacement for the Classic Search Centre.

-Sure, we used an SPFx Extension component to intercept and override all of the gubbins behind the scenes that allow for the Modern Experience to be ignored, allowing a true redirect to the Classic Experience for Search.
+We used an SPFx Extension component to intercept and override all of the gubbins behind the scenes that allow for the Modern Experience to be ignored, allowing a true redirect to the Classic Experience for Search.

 ### Why is a Search Override a big deal?